Harmonica-Men/AstroShop/README.md

 ### Wireframes

 The wireframes for this project served as a crucial guide during the development process, essentially acting as a blueprint for the design and layout of the website.
-My focus was primarily on two key pages: the index (or homepage) and the frontpage blog post.
-Given the repetitive nature of the blog post, I decided that it was a better idea to separate the homepage and the frontpage.
-The homepage serves more as an introductory page, while the frontpage blog post is a more active working page for the blog posts.
+My focus was primarily on two key pages: the index (or homepage) and the product page shop.
+Given the repetitive nature of the products, I decided that it was a better idea to separate the homepage and the products pages.
+The homepage serves more as an introductory page, while the product page is a more introduction page for the webshop.

 I chose to highlight only two wireframes in this README as they are the most critical to the overall user experience.
 Other pages did not require such detailed wireframing and followed more standard, basic templates.